medicslaboratory/0-docker/README.md

 ## 3. Using Freesurfer (with images tagged as :freesurfer or :full):
+See [Freesurfer Input](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllOutputFiles#A001.mgz) on how to organize your data for Freesurfer analyses.

 The Freesurfer subjects folder inside the containers is: SUBJECTS_DIR=/usr/local/freesurfer/subjects.
-You will have to shared filesystems (-v) consequently.
+You will have to shared your local filesystems (-v) accordingly.

 ```
-testing
+docker run -v '/absolute_path_to_your_local_SUBJECTS_DIR_equivalent':'/usr/local/freesurfer/subjects' medicslaboratory/medicslab:freesurfer recon-all -all -s <your_subject_folder>
 ```
+This will output the Freesurfer analyse results in '/absolute_path_to_your_local_SUBJECTS_DIR_equivalent'/<your_subject_folder>

 ## 4. Getting inside the container with command line interface (CLI) (with all 4 images):
 *Warning: All modifications inside the docker image will be lost after you exit the container.
 See [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) to work around this.*